omarreis/vsop2013/planetfun/README.md

 in relation to its parent.
 You probably heard that *RotationAngle* must be used with care, to avoid the object going into a locked state, after repeated rotations.
 This is called "Gimbal lock".
 In this situation, reverting the object RotationAngle to (0,0,0) no longer works.
 The object refuses to return to default position.
+Some attitudes become unreachable.
+There is a loss of a degree of freedom.

 I suppose RotationAngle was exposed to "simplify" 3D programming, rather than using transformation matrixes, but it is a trap and a source of frustation sometimes.